Knowledge base

 Managing and removing a user

-If a user should no longer have access to an email address and its content, simply remove them from the same interface, but there are 2 possibilities:
+If a user should no longer have access to an email address and its content, simply remove them from the interface, but there are 2 possibilities:

-Also refer to this other guide if necessary to block a complete Mail Service to all users.
+Also refer if necessary to this other guide to block a complete Mail Service to all users.

 Has this FAQ been helpful?